ferg0212/Group_Project/README.md

 Group project encurred troubled during the Strike semester, and most students did not achieve their tasks.

-Memo_Recorder was built by John Ferguson
+Memo_Recorder was built by Devan Ferguson
 Gas Recorder was built by Daniel Aramouni

+Devan Fergusons work at github.com/deeferg/